Appendix A: Conditions

 Confused: The affected entity can only use Gear cards, Returning cards, and entries on its own card.

 Controlled: The affected entity reveals its hand to the controlling entity.
-The controlling entity can choose Actions for the affected entity, including the Action's target, and may also direct their movements so long as the movement would not knowingly result in suffering damage (such as from falling).
+The controlling entity dictates the affected entity's Strategy and Action Phases, including targets, and may also direct their movements so long as the movement would not knowingly result in suffering damage (such as from falling).
 Any Controlled entity is automatically Dazed as well, even if normally immune to this condition.
 The Dazed condition lasts until the Controlled condition is removed and cannot be removed seperately.
 In interaction scenarios, Controlled entities affect the Debate counter in the opposite direction as normally indicated.
-Controlled entities cannot be made to target themselves with hostile actions in exploration and interaction scenarios.
+Controlled entities cannot be made to target themselves with hostile Actions.

 The affected entity cannot play Strategy